Beware of Its Effects on Your Bankroll

 Number Of Hands Makes The Difference

-In theory, they play exactly the same as their single-hand counterparts.
+In theory, they play the same as their single-hand counterparts.
 However, the more hands you add, the greater the game’s variance.
 Therefore, most serious players want to minimize variance whenever possible.

 While they may look daunting to the inexperienced eye, it’s simpler to play than it looks.